JadeKessinger/Turing-Machine/README.md

 If you want to see a different Turing Machine, change the `machine` in `TM.hs`.
 Define the `Config` with the current state and left, right, and head of the tape - make sure the left tape is a list to the left of the tape head read from right to left (not left to right!).
 Define the states and their corresponding read, write, move, and resulting state.

 An example output is stored in `example`.
 The example machine flips all 0s to 1s and 1s to 0s.
 A more human-readable version of this TM with an example trace can be found in `flipBitsTM.txt`.
-The resulting configuration from running `TM.hs` on this machine is stored in `resultString.txt`, and the dot file produced is in `dotTM.txt`.
-The visualization of the machine is stored as `dotTM.pdf`.
+The resulting configuration from running `TM.hs` on this machine is stored in `resultString.txt`, and the dot file produced is in `flipBitsDotTM.txt`.
+The visualization of the machine is stored as `flipBitsDotTM.png`.

 ## Implementation Details